-- i.
+i.
 Application.
 Site Development Plan approval is required for the establishment of a commercial solar energy system.
-An Interconnection Agreement is also required. - ii.
+An Interconnection Agreement is also required.

+ii.
 Permits.
 An ILP is required prior to the construction, erection, placement, modification, or alteration of an accessory solar energy system.
 Footing inspections shall be required for all facilities having footings.
-All facilities containing electrical wiring shall be subject to the provisions of the applicable electrical code as amended. - iii.
-Any SES is subject to the inspection process at any time. - iv.
-Compliance with Other Laws Statement All SES shall comply with all Federal, State and local laws and ordinances including, but not limited to electrical codes, building codes, the Indiana Fire Code, placement in floodplains, and applicable FAA regulations as well as any necessary approvals for installations close to airports inverters, K. Special Event Facility Standards
+All facilities containing electrical wiring shall be subject to the provisions of the applicable electrical code as amended.

+iii.
+Any SES is subject to the inspection process at any time.

+iv.
+Compliance with Other Laws Statement - All SES shall comply with all Federal, State and local laws and ordinances including, but not limited to electrical codes, building codes, the Indiana Fire Code, placement in floodplains, and applicable FAA regulations as well as any necessary approvals for installations close to airports a.
+Area.
+Minimum lot size shall be ten (10) acres.